Scaarus/nativedb/hud/EndTextCommandDisplayHelp.md

 | 1196 | MAX_HELP_TEXT_SLOTS |

-can specify an OverrideDuration in milliseconds.
+You can specify an OverrideDuration in milliseconds.
 Use the default of -1 to use the standard time which is based on the number of words